chhunainsadiq/taboo-game/README.md

 Here its using Proptypes for type safety but in case required we can easily integrate Typescript to avoid run time errors.

 ## Testing
-As mentioned in the task , only one Taboo component UI tests have been added.
-Other UI testing and redux store testing can be done and respective test cases can be added.
+Only one Taboo component UI tests have been added.
+Other UI testing and redux store testing can be done and respective.

+## ESling
+Esling config file should be added with some agreed set of rules to follow best coding paractices.
+Comments can be added more.

 # Getting Started with Create React App